-A. Sheriff's Office

-- a) Identify, train, and assign Sheriff's Office personnel to staff ESF-13 in the County EOC. - b) Notify all ESF-13 supporting agencies upon activation. - c) Identify agencies, organizations, and individuals, capable of providing law enforcement support services and associated resource inventories. - d) Develop and coordinate a comprehensive plan to marshal and deploy law enforcement assets during emergencies. - e) Develop and coordinate a plan for the safe sheltering or relocation of detention center populations. - f) Develop and maintain a list of local mutual aid Law Enforcement resources that will be maintained by the Dispatch Center. - g) Develop a training program for all ESF-13 team members involved in emergency operations. - h) Provide for the gathering and dissemination of intelligence information.

-- a) Identify, train and assign personnel (liaison officer and, where possible, administrative support) to staff ESF-13 operations in the EOC or Command Post. - Deploy, upon request, the Command Post to support on-scene operations. - c) Provide initial windshield survey of damage assessment in impacted areas. - d) Secure evacuated areas, including safeguarding critical facilities, control entry and exit to the disaster area as requested, provide
+- A. Colleton County Sheriff's Office (CCSO) - 1.
+Preparedness - a) Identify, train, and assign Sheriff's Office personnel to staff ESF-13 in the County EOC. - b) Notify all ESF-13 supporting agencies upon activation. - c) Identify agencies, organizations, and individuals, capable of providing law enforcement support services and associated resource inventories. - d) Develop and coordinate a comprehensive plan to marshal and deploy law enforcement assets during emergencies. - e) Develop and coordinate a plan for the safe sheltering or relocation of detention center populations. - f) Develop and maintain a list of local mutual aid Law Enforcement resources that will be maintained by the Dispatch Center. - g) Develop a training program for all ESF-13 team members involved in emergency operations. - h) Provide for the gathering and dissemination of intelligence information. - 2.
+Response Operations - a) Identify, train and assign personnel (liaison officer and, where possible, administrative support) to staff ESF-13 operations in the EOC or Command Post. - b) Deploy, upon request, the Command Post to support on-scene operations.